sucamchi/CallMeMaybe/README.md

 # CallMeMaybe

 ## Description
-CallMeMaybe is a command-line tool that turns a natural-language request into a structured **function call**.
+CallMeMaybe is a program that turns a natural-language request into a structured **function call**.
 For example, given the prompt:

 ```